-- 3 Tablespoons rice vinegar
+- 3 tablespoons rice vinegar

-- 2 Tablespoons orange juice
+- 2 tablespoons orange juice

-- 3 Teaspoons garlic, minced
+- 3 teaspoons garlic, minced

-- 1/2 Tablespoon ginger, grated
+- 1/2 tablespoon ginger, grated

-- 1 Teaspoon sesame oil
+- 1 teaspoon sesame oil

-- salt and pepper
+- kosher salt and ground black pepper

-- 1–2 tablespoon garlic, minced
+- 1–2 tablespoons garlic, minced

 - 1 1/2 pounds sirloin steak (trim fat and then cut against the grain into thin strips)